EU-OSHA/oira.statistics.deployment/README.md

 ## init-metabase-instance

-Apply settings to a single metabase instance.
+Applies settings to a single metabase instance.
 Sets database connection parameters and optionally creates an additional user.
 Run `init-metabase-instance --help` for arguments.

 ## init-metabase